 Those who depend upon the words of Scripture to establish dates and authors still vary to a significant degree when dating the accounts of Scripture before the time of Abraham.
-This is the periods of the creation, the flood, and tower of Babal, particularly, the dating of createion.
+This is the periods of the creation, the flood, and tower of Babal, especially the dating of creation.
 I have seen conservative dates from Ussher's standard date of 4,000 BC to 10,000 BC (a reasonable earliest-date limit) for the creation account.

 A few theories worth are worth mentioning.

 The point of historical accountability is really from the time of Abraham forward.
 Before this time, we're basically working backwards, guessing years based on generations and references to names of people or cities, and making estimates based on sources external to Scripture.
 Christians should not be too concerned about actual dating of Scripture before (about) the time of Abraham, but cannot buy-in to dating based on the mythologies of evolution and ice age, or by blatant misinterpretation of God's Word.

 Starting with the Time of Abraham

 After the time of Abraham, dates are fairly uniform.

 The most historically significant chronological framework based on biblical accounts is from the work of James Ussher (1581-1656).
 Ussher was Archbishop of Armagh who's dates were published in King James Version Bibles for many years.
 It is his dating system which has been, and still is, the defacto standard for conservative Christians, including both Catholics and Protestants.
 His book, "The Annals of the World" is still available (and on my shelf).